 - Once it is downloaded, run the software like any other program and it will bring a dialogue box to initiate the diagnostic process.
 From there, follow subsequent instructions and click on your DVD drive to fix the stubborn error.

 The diagnostic process of step 3 and step 4 is the same, but the internal troubleshooting process in the control panel could not rectify the problem.
 And that is why it is important to download the independent software that was specially made for this purpose by Microsoft.
 You only need to run it and it will do its job, no need of installation.

 At present, this diagnostic cabinet is compatible with Windows 7, Windows Server 2008, Windows Server 2008 R2, Windows Vista, Windows 8, Windows 8.1, but Windows 10 is out of the picture.

-On a final note, the Windows Operating System is automatically programmed to protect your system against this kind of unauthorized intrusion.
-It could affect not only the DVD/CD drive but other hardware ports like the USB that helps to transfer files from external devices to your computer system.
+On a final note, the Windows Operating System is automatically programmed to protect your system against this unauthorized intrusion.
+It can affect not only the DVD/CD drive, but other hardware ports like the USB which helps to transfer files from external devices to your computer system.

-If this post is helpful, don’t forget to like us on our social platforms.
+If this post was helpful, don’t forget to like us on our social platforms.

 Mr_Odunayo Bankole is a multimedia professional.
 His brand of journalism is both liberal and conservative.
 A broadcast major, he is very passionate about online journalism and digital media.
 Feedback—email@example.com